DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 This section will cover how to the MOTOR1 output to control MAIN and MOTOR2 to control PROG if you do not already have an Arduino Motor Shield or clone.
 Be careful as the IRF3205 can deliver much more current than you need for a programming track.
 If you install 1 Amp fuses in between the IRF3205 Motor2 outputs and both rails of your programming track, that and the lower trip current we set in the Command Station for the programming track should protect your layout and your locos.

-What Tinkerers Are Going To Do (Replace)
+What Tinkerers Are Going to Do (Replace)
 ------------------------------------------

 * Use both outputs of your IRF3205 15A board (MOTOR1 and MOTOR2) to control your MAIN and PROG track